The 11 Best Occupational Therapy Quotes

 And for our last OT quote, I wanted to finish with this classic from AOTA that sums up what occupational therapists do succinctly and to the point.
 You can read more from AOTA about what OT is here.
 This quote is another great one to consider adding to your OT elevator pitch!

-And of course, please feel free to share this article to spread that OT inspiration around!
+And of course, please feel free to share these to spread that OT inspiration around!